-As museums continue to generate more and more digital assets, it becomes increasingly clear how important it is to find the right Digital Asset Management System (DAMS) for your institution.
+As museums continue to generate more digital assets, it becomes increasingly clear how important it is to find the best digital asset management system (DAMS) for your institution.

-New digital assets are constantly added through existing Museum Collections Management Software: new additions to collections come with accompanying digital media and current collections require updated photography.
-Departments across the organization also create and require access to digital media, including marketing, education, public relations, fundraising, facilities management, and visitor services.
-It is therefore crucial that your whole organization can access and share assets when they need them.
+Departments across your organization also create and require access to digital media, including marketing, education, public relations, fundraising, facilities management, and visitor services.
+So, it’s crucial that everyone can access and share assets when they need them.

-By selecting the right Digital Asset Management Software for your museum, you can ensure it works with the systems you already have in place—while simplifying your workflows, improving communication between teams, breaking down any potential interdepartmental barriers, and ensuring your institution is set up for long-term success.
-Our experts have gathered some best practices to help your team make the best decision.
-All those involved in the process, from the Registrar to the Digital Asset Manager, the IT Manager, and everyone in between, will find useful information in our free guide.
+By selecting the right digital asset management software for your museum, you can ensure it works with the systems you already have in place.
+Ideally, it should simplify your workflows, improve communication between teams, break down any potential interdepartmental barriers, and ensure your institution is set up for long-term success.

 Going Beyond Collections Management

-As your digital collection grows, it is important to ensure you have a DAMS that makes it easy for the whole team to stay organized.
-With the right Digital Asset Management System, you can tailor the dashboard to only display the information relevant to each team.
-When selecting the right tool, you can also prioritize ease of use depending on your staffs’ needs and familiarity with software.
+As your digital assets grow, it’s important to ensure you have a DAMS that makes it easy for the whole team to stay organized.
+Ease of use is a key consideration to promote uptake and satisfaction with the newly implemented product.
+Ideally, you can also tailor the DAMS dashboard to only display the information relevant to each team, which further improves the user experience.

 Two Systems, One Workflow